 The University of California Graduate Student Experience Survey (UCGSES) is an online survey administered at UC Davis and each of the other UC campuses.
 It asks students for their input around a broad range of academic and non-academic experiences.
 All UC Davis graduate and professional students are invited to participate.
-Spring 2021 is the first year of the survey, with follow-up administrations planned to follow every other year.
+Spring 2023 is the second biannual administration of the survey, following its launch in 2021.

-Read about the campus and systemwide results of the UCGSES in our November 2021 data summary.
+Read about campus and systemwide results from the 2021 UCGSES in our November 2021 data summary.

 The survey asks questions in the following topic areas: